WINP-TV: Analog-to-digital conversion

-WINP (as WQEX) shut down its analog signal, over UHF channel 16, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate; the deadline had later been extended to June 12.
+WINP (as WQEX) shut down its analog signal, over UHF channel 16, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate; the deadline had later been extended to June 12.

 Sometime between April 1 and the new June 12 deadline, the station moved its digital signal from its pre-transition UHF channel 26 to channel 38; channel 38 was used for the digital signal of now-former sister station WQED until April 1 after the end of its annual PBS pledge drive in March.
 The early signoff for WQED gave the station time to move its own digital signal to channel 13.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 16.
+Digital television receivers display WINP's virtual channel as its former UHF analog channel 16.
 WQEX was one of three stations in the Pittsburgh market to shut down their analog signals on the original transition date, alongside the Sinclair Broadcast Group duopoly of WPGH-TV and WPMY.